jamaldevsecops/kubernetes/service/metalLB.md

-Yes, MetalLB is a load-balancer implementation for Kubernetes clusters running on bare metal.
+MetalLB is a load-balancer implementation for Kubernetes clusters running on bare metal.
 It provides network load-balancing to external services in environments where cloud-based load-balancers are not available.
 Here are some key points about MetalLB:

 1. **Modes**: MetalLB supports two modes of operation:
    - **Layer 2 (ARP/NDP)**: Suitable for small clusters or environments where you control the network.